 The Maccabean conflict began when some of the Jews, the Hellenists, integrated Greek culture and pagan practices into their communities.
 Others, the Traditionalists, continued to follow Mosaic Law and custom.
 When civil war between the two Jewish factions seemed imminent, Antiochus ordered all Jews to worship Zeus and made practicing Jewish rites and worshiping Yahweh illegal in an effort to extinguish Jewish culture.

-Judas Maccabaeus led the rebellion from 167—166 BC, winning battle after battle, including the defeat of Antiochus and restoration of the temple in 165 BC.
+Judas Maccabaeus led the rebellion from around 167—166 BC, winning battle after battle, including the defeat of Antiochus and restoration of the temple circa 165 BC.

 Many see Antiochus as a foreshadowing of the prophesied Antichrist.
 Daniel 9:27, 11:31, and 12:11 tells of the temple being profaned and offerings stopped.
 Jesus referred to these prophesies as future events in Matthew 24:15–16, Mark 13:14, and Luke 21:20–21.

 Antiochus was also part of a short negotiation with a Roman official which led to the saying "to draw a line in the sand."
 As he marched against Egypt circa 168 BC, a message was received from Rome to stop the attack.
 A man named Popillius delivered the message and when Antiochus requested time to confer with others, Popillius drew a circle around him in the sand and told him to make his decision before crossing out of it.
 If not, Popillius said, Rome would attack him.
 Antiochus chose then to stop the attack and withdraw.